reigenatk/IMDB-Dataset/CS225 Team Contract.md

 - We will split it evenly for now and help each other when needed.
 Most of the workload will probably be assigned after group meetings when we learn of which parts of the project we still need to do.

 Time Commitment How many hours of work per week is expected of each group member?
 Are there prior time commitments that need to be accounted for?
 How will you address new conflicts or commitments when they do inevitably occur?
 - There isn't a set number of time so long as all the work gets done that is required for each member.
+To prevent one group member from doing all the work, an upper bound of 5 hours of work per week will be set for each group member.
+If we find this is too much or too little it can be adjusted.
 When conflicts occur we will message each other about them.
 Say there's a time conflict, then we can set a new time after learning about it through our communication channels.

 Conflict Resolution How will the team resolve situations where there is a disagreement between members?
 Situations where one or more members have not accomplished their tasks?
 Situations where one or more members are habitually late?
 Are there other hypothetical situations that you as an individual or as a team want to discuss ahead of time?
 When issues occur, you are strongly encouraged to inform course staff, but only after first trying to resolve the issue as a team in a respectful manner.